hafidh561/Computer-Graphics/README.md

 # Computer-Graphics
-Sample set of coding about Computer Graphics with PyOpenGL.
+Sample set of coding about Computer Graphics.

 #### License